TOP

 The Lucas Chardonnay. pullthatcork.com.

-2008 Turley Wine Cellars, Bechthold Vineyard Mokelumne River-Lodi Cinsault⏤This winery's very first rendering of this revered vineyard (the oldest in Lodi, planted in 1886) is amazingly fresh, fragrant, fine and lively on the palate; the pure, unadulturated spiced cranberry/strawberry perfume retaining a quiet yet still distinctively delineated volume.
-Testament to the longevity of wines made from ancient vines—even when starting off with a neglible tannin structure—and equally amazing with the chef's ahi tuna tataki underlined by citrusy/herby touches of ponzu and shiso.
+2008 Turley Wine Cellars, Bechthold Vineyard Mokelumne River-Lodi Cinsault⏤This winery's very first rendering of this revered vineyard (the oldest in Lodi, planted in 1886) is amazingly fresh, fragrant, fine and lively on the palate; the pure, unadulterated spiced cranberry/strawberry perfume retaining a quiet yet still distinctively delineated volume.
+Testament to the longevity of wines made from ancient vines—even when starting off with a negligible tannin structure—and equally amazing with the chef's ahi tuna tataki underlined by citrusy/herby touches of ponzu and shiso.

 2006 St. Amant Winery, Leventini Vineyard Jahant-Lodi Barbera⏤At 17-plus years, this wine has reached a lean and lanky stage; still has good "bones," but the lack of stuffing teaches us that maybe we should keep Barbera for 10 to 12 years at the most.